ksuares1/anticipate/README.md

 ## Meet the Team
 Kimberly Suares: www.linkedin.com/in/kimberlysuares

 - Designed front-end and back-end design, layout, and workflow for the application.
-Utilized frameworks such as React.js, Mongodb,     Mongoose, to create nurse sign and login pages, and Passport.js to hash users passwords.
+-Utilized frameworks such as React.js, Mongodb, Mongoose, to create nurse sign and login pages, and Passport.js to hash users passwords.

 Miriam Duverge: https://www.linkedin.com/in/mia-duverge/